maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 3. When validating the editing form, actually evaluate the Maxima code.
 4. **DONE** When validating the editing form, ensure there are no @ and $ in the fields that expect Maxima code.
 5. Ensure links from the editing form end up at the STACK docs.
 This is now work in progress, but relies on http://tracker.moodle.org/browse/MDL-34035 getting accepted into Moodle core.
 In which case we can use this commit: https://github.com/timhunt/moodle-qtype_stack/compare/helplinks.
-6. It must be possible to create questions using the dropdown input type.
-Currently there is no way to input the choices.
+6. Hide dropdown input type in the editing form untils there is a way to set the list of choices.

 ### Testing questions